 Date Written: February 5, 2018

-This paper explores how a prominent place-based policy in China, the national high-tech zones, affects local innovation and entrepreneurial activities.
+This paper explores how a prominent place-based policy in China, the national high-tech zones, affects local innovation output and entrepreneurial activities.
 Relying on plausible exogenous variation in place-based policies caused by staggered establishments of national high-tech zones, we find that the establishment of national high-tech zones has positive effects on local innovation output and entrepreneurial activities.
 A number of additional tests suggest that the effects appear causal.
-Access to financing resources, reductions in administrative burdens, and talent cultivation are three plausible underlying channels through which national high-tech zones positively affect local innovation and entrepreneurship.
+Access to finance, reductions in administrative burdens, and talent cultivation are three plausible underlying channels through which national high-tech zones positively affect local innovation and entrepreneurship.
 Our paper sheds new light on the debate about the real effects of place-based government policies.

 Suggested Citation: Suggested Citation